 No changes may be made to an approved stormwater management plan without review and advanced written approval by the administrator.

 Sec.
 40-468.
 INSPECTIONS TO ENSURE PLAN COMPLIANCE DURING CONSTRUCTION.

-Periodic inspections of the stormwater management system during construction shall be conducted by the staff of the City of Senoia or conducted and certified by a professional engineer who has been approved by the City of Senoia.
+Periodic inspections of the stormwater management system during construction shall be conducted by certified personnel of the City of Senoia or conducted and certified by a professional engineer who has been approved by the city manager.
 Inspections shall use the approved stormwater management plan for establishing compliance.
 All inspections shall be documented with written reports that contain the following information:

 The date and location of the inspection;